 Simon Thomas has practiced in collaborative family law for over 5 years and so offers a wealth of experiance to clients who are considering attempting to reach agreement with their spouse or partner over financial and/or children related matters following a separation.
 All collaboratively trained family lawyers join a local practice group called a “POD”.
 This group meets quarterly together with collaboratively trained members of other professions to discuss practice issues.
 Meeting in this way helps lawyers and other professionals to work more effectively together on collaborative cases.
 Simon is Chair of the Huntingdonshire Collaborative Family Law POD, a group of around 20 lawyers, independent financial advisors and family consultants/therapists.

 Our approach to problem solving maximises the options and minimises the friction between the couple.
 Each of you has the support, protection and guidance of your lawyer.
 The crucial difference between collaborative family law and the more traditional way of dealing with a divorce is that the lawyers agree they are there to help you through the collaborative process; they are not there to take the case to Court and are prohibited from doing so.
 If an agreed outcome cannot be reached then the two lawyers must bow out.

 We provide all the professional expertise you would expect.
 This includes, if necessary, calling on advice from family consultants and financial experts, all of whom have undergone specific training to enable them to provide advice and support to separating couples through the collaborative process.

 With your partner, you set the agenda.
 You work at the pace at which you feel comfortable.
 You commit to full disclosure and all talk openly about the issues that matter to you.

-To find out more about collaborative family law, contact Simon Thomas on 01480 474661 or send us an email to firstname.lastname@example.org
+To find out more about collaborative family law, contact Simon Thomas on 01480 442078 or send an email either to email@example.com or firstname.lastname@example.org